Add, remove & assign phone numbers on demand

 First things first, let’s address the most common question that small business owners have about texting, which is “why would I text my customers, when I’ve always done X, Y, Z?”

-Personal SMS are the text messages you are already familiar with.
+Personal SMS is the text messages you are already familiar with.
 They are the small bits of text that we use to communicate with friends and family on a daily basis.
 When you are sending a personal SMS, it is usually to a single person.

 You can also set up a group chat with multiple friends or family members to share your conversations.
 While it is possible to use this type of messaging in the context of your business, the term ‘business SMS’ refers to a different setup.

-When it comes to sending business messages, these texts are different from the average ding.
+When it comes to sending business messages, these texts are different from the average 'ding'.
 As the name suggests, business text messages are a formal type of communication that is centred around your business.
 It can still be friendly, but it will always be directly related to your company.

 The setup of business text messages differs from group chats or personal text messages because they involve contacting many people at once.
 This process can be automated or you can choose bundles of relevant customers to send a message to.
-The main difference is that, instead of manually inputting customer details from your phone, a third party app or software helps you to co-ordinate the whole thing, from start to finish.
+The main difference is that, instead of manually inputting customer details from your phone, a third-party app or software helps you to coordinate the whole thing, from start to finish.

 You can send a business SMS for any number of purposes.
 Exclusive offers, campaigns and discounts are just a few examples.
 The message is typically sent out to many customers at once, via a database or list of customer contacts.